Last sign before exit

 Location: A1 (Tunis - Sfax).

-Focals on a white background together with the route number.
-For the pull-through sign, the focals are the control city, Sousse, and the name of the next exit, Enfidha.
+Exit destinations on a white background together with the route number.
+For the pull-through sign, the focal points are the control city, Sousse, and the name of the next exit, Enfidha.

 Photo: Igorlan